Base Variable

 The Base Variable subsection within the Blocks category consists of a diverse set of block types, each corresponding to fundamental data types in computer science.
 These blocks are essential for handling and manipulating data within GraphLinq graphs, enabling users to work with various data representations and perform operations involving literals and variables.

-Determining whether a variable with a given name has been declared within the graph is made possible with the Is Variable Exist block.
+Determining whether a variable with a given name has been declared within the graph is made possible with the block.
 This block allows users to control the flow of their graphs based on the existence of specific variables.

-Finally, the Secret String block handles sensitive text data but hides its contents from view within the graph file.
+Finally, the block handles sensitive text data but hides its contents from view within the graph file.
 This block is ideal for managing confidential information securely within the graph.

 Together, these blocks offer a versatile set of tools for managing and manipulating data in GraphLinq graphs.
 By leveraging the capabilities of these block types, users can build powerful automated workflows and decentralized applications with ease, efficiently handling a wide range of data types and operations.